 You may need to limit activity that requires more work from your heart.
 Talk to your provider.

 Surgery to repair or replace the aortic valve corrects aortic regurgitation.
 The decision to have aortic valve replacement depends on your symptoms and the condition and function of your heart.
+There is increasing interest in a minimally invasive procedure in which a replacement valve is implanted via catheter.
+This is similar to a procedure traditionally done in people with aortic stenosis.
+This option may become more common in the future.

 You may also need surgery to repair the aorta if it is enlarged.